-Lifespan Development 3
+Lifespan Development

 This course will focus on the development of the individual from conception through the geriatric stage.
 In the early weeks of the course, the stress will be on an investigation of the physical, perceptual, intellectual, and emotional development of the child.
 Special attention will be given to Erik Erikson's theory of psychosocial development and Jean Piaget's theory of cognitive development.
 Various types of developmental maladjustments will be considered.
 The course will also consider the developmental tasks of the adolescent and adult.
-The course, in its final sessions, will investigate the aging process and death Prerequisite: PSY 111, or PSY 112, or permission of instructor process of grief and dying, with a particular emphasis on the prevailing view of death in American society.
+The course, in its final sessions, will investigate the aging process and death Prerequisite: PSY 111, or PSY 112, or permission of instructor

+Death & Dying

+This course explores the psychological and philosophical literature with reference to dying, near-death experiences and death.
+Through an extensive reading of the literature in the field, directed activities, and field trips, students will examine the process of grief and dying, with a particular emphasis on the prevailing view of death in American society.
 An examination of humane possibilities for funeral, bereavement and terminally-ill counseling will also be included.
 Students will be encouraged to consider their own mortality and its meaning to the process of living.
-TAP Competency: Social Phenomena Knowledge & Understanding

-PSY 210 Death & Dying

-This course explores the psychological and philosophical literature with reference to dying, near-death experiences and death.
-Through an extensive reading of the literature in the field, directed activities, and field trips, students will examine the